 We are pleased to share the second article in the series from Heather Geyer, Administrative Services Director for the City of Wheat Ridge, Colorado.
 In the series, ELGL members talk about how they balance their personal faith with their public service careers.
-Sign up to write for this series here.

 Writer’s Note: I chose to take a personal approach to this article knowing that I am not the only local government professional who has found herself in a season of disappointment.
 We always talk about the wins.
 We do not talk enough about the tough times, the losses, the failures…these times that really shape us into the professionals we are called to be.
 I hope that there are seeds of encouragement and inspiration for those of you that may be living through a difficult season in your life.